Creating LUKS‑Encrypted Volumes

 Attaching Encrypted Volumes to a Server

-Encrypted volumes can be attached to servers either via the Horizon UI or from the terminal with the OpenStack CLI, just like unencrypted volumes.
+Encrypted volumes can be attached to servers either via the Cloud console or from the terminal with the OpenStack CLI, just like unencrypted volumes.

 In the OpenStack Horizon UI select the appropriate project and follow these steps: